FreHu/abaplint-clean-code/rules.md

 Enable more of them yourself according to your preferred conventions.

-### keywords_upper
+### keyword_case

-Checks that keywords are in uppercase.
-Parameters allow to skip certain parts of code such as class definitions, which can be reformatted by SE80.
+Checks that keywords are in a consistent case specified in `style`.
+Other parameters allow to skip certain parts of code such as class definitions, which can be reformatted by SE80.

 ### line_only_punc